Jermaine0Forbes/Laravel-Testing/readme.md

 php artisan dusk:install
 ```

-3. Now, this version of dusk will only work in chrome that has the version 70-73.
+3. Now, this version of dusk **will only work** in chrome that has the version **70-73**.
-So if you have a chrome version higher than that, then you have to uninstall  chrome.
+So if you have a chrome version higher than that, then *you have to uninstall  chrome*.
 So in the start menu type in "chrome", and right-click the icon to uninstall it.

 4. After chrome is uninstalled, go to this [link](https://www.slimjet.com/chrome/google-chrome-old-version.php) and install a version of chrome between 70-73

+5. In order to stop automatic updates of chrome, visit this [link](https://www.makeuseof.com/tag/stop-automatic-chrome-updates-windows/)

-5. After that chrome version installed, add this into the terminal
+6. After that chrome version installed, add this into the terminal

 ```
 php artisan dusk
 ```

-6. Hopefully, the test will pass
+7. Hopefully, the test will pass

 </details>